FOR IMMEDIATE RELEASE:

 Contact: Diane Pratt-Heavner

-The 2014 Position Paper will be the focus of SNA’s 42nd annual Legislative Action Conference (LAC), which runs from March 2-5, 2014, in Washington, D.C.
-Approximately 1,000 school nutrition professionals from across the nation will descend on Capitol Hill as part of LAC’s “Charge to the Hill,” allowing SNA members to meet with their representatives to discuss school nutrition issues.
+SNA’s 2017 Position Paper will be the focus of SNA’s 45th annual Legislative Action Conference (LAC), which runs from April 2-4, 2017 at the JW Marriott in Washington, DC.
+School nutrition professionals from across the nation will participate in LAC’s “Charge to the Hill,” allowing SNA members to meet with their representatives to discuss school nutrition issues.

 About School Nutrition Association:

-The School Nutrition Association (SNA) is a national, non-profit professional organization representing 55,000 school nutrition professionals across the country.
+The School Nutrition Association (SNA) is a national, non-profit professional organization representing 57,000 school nutrition professionals across the country.
 Founded in 1946, SNA and its members are dedicated to making healthy school meals and nutrition education available to all students.
-To find out more about today’s school meals, visit www.TrayTalk.org.
+For more information on school meals, visit www.SchoolNutrition.org/SchoolMeals.